Healthy Living

 What is the process to apply for Medicaid?

 Apply for SSI first; the SSI application process streamlines the Medicaid application process in Utah.
 You may apply for Medicaid for your young adult in person, by mail, or online.
 When the application is received, the Department of Workforce Services (DWS) will contact you by mail or phone.
 DWS may need more information to determine if your child is eligible for a medical program.
 DWS will also notify you of what proofs you will be required to provide, like a birth certificate.
-To download an application and apply in person or by mail, use this link

 Utah Medicaid Waivers:

 A Medicaid waiver is a type of Medicaid program designed to serve people with varying disabilities.
-In Utah the medicaid waivers are administered by the Utah Department of Health and Human Services.
+In Utah the Medicaid waivers are administered by the Utah Department of Health and Human Services.
 Each waiver is slightly different in terms of the services that they offer and they are designed to serve a specific population of people.
 Waivers can vary based on the level of care, type of disability, age, and the level of skilled nursing required by the individual.
 To enroll your child and join the waiting list, use the link.
 It can take many years to come off of the DSPD waitlist.
 Even though your child may be on the waiting list for years, get them on as soon as possible so they can take advantage of any one-time funding or benefits that may become available.
 In addition, if your young adult has been denied SSI or Medicaid in the past, it is still worthwhile to apply for a waiver.
 Waivers don’t necessarily look at SSI or Medicaid qualification guidelines.
 To Enroll Waiver options

 DSPD or The Division of Services for People with Disabilities serves children and adults who have intellectual disabilities, physical disabilities, brain injuries, and autism.
 Apply for DSPD.
 There is a waiting list.
 Individuals come off the waiting list based on available funding and the needs of the individual.
 If you are on the waitlist, you may qualify for one-time funding while you wait.
 The length of the waitlist also shows state leadership the great need for additional funding for our state.
 The Division of Services for People with Disabilities is part of the Utah Department of Health and Human Services and offers the following waivers to those who qualify.